We can help you reach a facilitated agreement.

 What happens during facilitation?

 The facilitation process is flexible, and will depend on the specific circumstances of your dispute.
-Facilitation usually includes 4 steps:
+Facilitation usually includes:

-- Clarifying the Claim: The case manager will talk with all parties to make sure they understand what the dispute is about.
+- Clarifying the claim with all parties to make sure you understand what the dispute is about.

 What can a CRT case manager do?